 \subsection{Impact of Hard Pruning (RQ1)}

-We start the analysis of our hard pruning method by evaluating the impact that it has on the entire learning process.
-In this first set of results, we use both datasets to compare Hard Pruning and Soft Pruning on two aspects: i) the effectiveness of the pruning process and ii) the accuracy of the final solution.
+We start the analysis of our hard pruning method by evaluating its impact on the entire learning process.
+In this first set of results, we use the three datasets to compare Hard Pruning and Soft Pruning on two aspects: i) the effectiveness of the pruning process and ii) the accuracy of the final solution.

-We evaluate the effectiveness of the pruning process performing a layer-by-layer analysis of both methods, reporting the different behaviour of SP and HP in reducing the number of active neurons in Figure \ref{fig:nodes_per_epoch}.
+We evaluate the effectiveness of the pruning process by performing a layer-by-layer analysis of both methods, reporting the different behaviour of SP and HP in reducing the number of active neurons in Figure \ref{fig:nodes_per_epoch}.
+We report this analysis on the MLP network on the MNIST and Fashion-MNIST datasets.
+Similar behaviour is achieved for the RN network on CIFAR-10.
+Precisely, the first row of plots (Figures \ref{fig:nodes_per_epoch}a-c) refers to the MNIST dataset while the plots in Figures \ref{fig:nodes_per_epoch}d-f refer to Fashion-MNIST.
 Each plot shows the number of active neurons in each layer of the network along with the training.
-Precisely, the first row of plots (Figures \ref{fig:nodes_per_epoch}a-c) refers to the MNIST dataset while the plots in Figures \ref{fig:nodes_per_epoch}d-f refer to Fashion-MNIST.
-From left to right we show the first, second and third layer of the network, respectively.
-For this comparison, we report only the curves of the best operating configurations in terms of accuracy, as it will be clear from the results we show later on.
-Precisely, for SP the best configurations are those with batch size $512$ for MNIST and $128$ for Fashion-MNIST, for HP we set them to $100$ and $128$, respectively.
+From left to right, we show the first, second and third layer of the network, respectively.
+For this comparison, we report only the curves of the best operating configurations in terms of accuracy, as will be clear from the results we show later on.
+For SP the best configurations are those with batch size $512$ for MNIST and $128$ for Fashion-MNIST.
+For HP we set them to $100$ and $128$, respectively.
 Moreover, while in HP the number of active neurons corresponds to the actual size of the layers, in the case of SP no neurons are actually pruned, so the size of the network (corresponding to this memory occupation) is (much) higher than the number of active neurons, i.e. in SP the memory occupation during training remains constant.
 However, to better understand the mechanisms of both SP and HP, we plot for SP the average number of active neurons during the training.